-See page 274 in the book for additional access information.
-Also see Wes Collin’s article on The Lost River Traverse in the Climbing Hisotry section.
+Climbing and access information for this peak is on Page 274 of the book.
+Also see Wes Collin’s article on The Lost River Traverse in the Climbing History Section.

-Sacajawea is the 13th highest peak in Idaho.
-It sits just south of Mount Borah and can be accessed from the standard route up Mount Borah by leaving that route above Chicken Out Ridge.
-This peak’s is more challenging than Borah’s Standard Route.
+Sacajawea is the 13th-highest peak in Idaho.
+It sits just south of Mount Borah and can be accessed from the standard route up Mount Borah by leaving that route above Chicken-Out Ridge.
+This peak is more challenging than Mount Borah’s Standard Route.
+USGS Elkhorn Creek

-Follow this system up and around the tower until reaching the top of the of a steep rib.
+Follow this system up and around the tower until reaching the top of a steep rib.
 From this point, the summit is due east.
 See photo below.

-Climb up to your left to the ridge top and then follow the knife edge to thesummit.
+Climb up to your left to reach the ridge crest.
+Follow the knife-edged ridge to the summit.
 See photo below.

-Sacajawea North Face Direct – by Wes Collins, Bob Boyles
+North Face Direct Route by Wes Collins and Bob Boyles

 Kevin got the first rock pitch and we traded leads on superb limestone for the first several pitches.
 Although gear placements were scarce, the holds were solid and plentiful.
 Kevin is a master at finding good belays and I felt comfortable every time I was seconding a pitch.
 My anchors however lack both muscle or imagination and I usually prodded him to place something as soon as he left the belay station.
 Kevin is also one of those climbers who is absolutely unaffected by heights.
 He can stand on the edge of the abyss and talk with both hands, seemingly unaware of the void below.

-I was sitting on the ledge at the top of pitch 9 with my feet dangling over the edge.
+I was sitting on the ledge at the top of Pitch 9 with my feet dangling over the edge.
 The clouds continued rolling by and small rocks, knocked down by rope drag, whizzed by out into space.
-Most of them came by at least 20 feet out from the wall and after seeing them fly by all day I’d kind of gotten disconnected to their potential danger, so when I got hit on the forearm by one the size of a softball I was so stunned for a split second I wasn’t sure what had happened.
-The pain, for a few moments was blinding and I couldn’t help but squeal like a kid.
+Most of them came by at least 20 feet out from the wall and, after seeing them fly by all day, I’d kind of gotten disconnected to their potential danger, so when I got hit on the forearm by one the size of a softball I was so stunned for a split second, I wasn’t sure what had happened.
+For a few moments, the pain was blinding and I couldn’t help but squeal like a kid.
 Kevin heard me from above and instantly figured we were going into rescue mode.
 I knew I was done leading for the day and although it wasn’t broken, it was completely useless and was the catalyst for several sleepless nights.
-Worse, I couldn’t hold on to a bottle of beer with that hand for nearly two weeks.
+Worse yet, I couldn’t hold on to a bottle of beer with that hand for nearly two weeks.